CSharp-Pills-15mg/Lock-vs-Monitor/README.md

 **Concurrent access**

-When there are multiple threads that must access same resource, it is mandatory to use a synchronization mechanism, otherwise we may loos data or leave the resource in an inconsistent state.
+When there are multiple threads that must access the same resource, it is mandatory to use a synchronization mechanism, otherwise we may loos data or leave the resource in an inconsistent state.

 **The `lock` statement**